Habbie/hello-dns/README.md

 *    +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+ *
 ********************************************************

-This consists of the 'www.ietf.org' encoded in DNS wire format (for which see below), followed by a 16 bit type field.
+This consists of the name 'www.ietf.org' encoded in DNS wire format (for which see below), followed by a 16 bit type field.
 For AAAA, which denotes the IPv6 address, this is 28.
 This is then followed by the 'class' of the question.
 It was originally intended that DNS records would exist in